jshimkoski/shimmy-grid/README.md

 Q: Why doesn't outside padding or gutters work in IE 7 and below?

 A: Again, IE sucks.
-Use a .htc hack or equivalent instead.
-You could put padding on a parent element of a column to simulate these features.
+Put padding on a column's parent element to simulate these features.

-Q: Why do I need to add the .respond class to turn on responsive features?
+Q: Why do I need to add the `.respond` class to turn on responsive features?
 Shouldn't this be automatic?

 A: Having the option to activate responsive features at the grid level or at the row level allows for powerful design manipulation.